taw/magic-search-engine/README.md

 Whenever new set is released:

-* Add new set code to legalities in Vintage
+* If set is not Vintage-legale, add new set code to FormatVintage exclusions list
 * Add new set code and date to legalities in Standard and Modern if applicable
 * Add new set code to appropriate block in indexer
 * Create new block format if applicable and add it to indexer and Format class